musikinformatik/SuperDirt/README.md

 This is still experimental, more than the master branch.

-It works, but is less efficient, so only use with moderate speeds.
+This branch works like master, but is less efficient (about half), so only use with moderate speeds.
 But also it is very easily extendible with effect [modules] (https://github.com/musikinformatik/SuperDirt/blob/event-based/synths/core-modules.scd).
 Some changes in Tidal may make it faster.

 ## Requirements